jade5638/waverider_generator/README.md

 - Shock angle in degrees `beta`.
 - Height of the waverider at the base plane `height`.
 - Width of the waverider `width`.
 Note that this refers to half of the total width of the waverider due to the symmetry.
+- Number of points to be used for interpolating the shockwave and the upper surface curve (`n_shockwave` and `n_upper_surface` respectively).
+Both are integers greater than 10 to preserve quality.
 ## Optional Inputs
 - Number of osculating planes used in the generation of the geometry `n_planes`.
 Note that this doesn't include the symmetry plane and the tip.
 A minimum number of planes is set at 10 to preserve quality and this is the default value.
 - Number of points in the streamwise direction for the generation of the upper surface as well as the flat part of the shockwave on the lower surface `n_streamwise`.
 A minimum is set at 10 to preserve quality and this is the default value.